Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 Cascade du Bout du Monde

-- At the very bottom of the valley, past the refuge of the same name
+• At the very bottom of the valley, after the refuge of the same name

 And of course, although it is not part of the Cirque du Fer à Cheval, the famous Cascade du Rouget, about 6 km from the municipality of Sixt-Fer-à-cheval.